Can you make a claim for work-related mental stress?

 Physical Stress Injuries

-Repetitive stress injuries, like the ones mentioned above, are a result of repetitive physical activity on the job.
+Repetitive stress injuries, like the ones mentioned above, are a result of a repetitive physical activity on the job.
 These injuries make a valid worker’s compensation claim and the benefits include weekly compensation benefits, payment of medical treatment, permanent impairment benefits, and vocational rehabilitation.
 To find out how much compensation you are entitled to, it is advised to get in touch with a workers’ compensation injury lawyer.

 Mental Stress Injuries